 Sometimes I would make toast.
-Piece after piece I would eat slathered with butter.
+Piece after piece I would eat, each one slathered with butter.

 People often ask me did I lose friends after I stopped drinking?
-No I didn’t really because at the time of my getting sober I wasn’t in a big gang of boozy mates going out and getting pissed all the time.
-I had been in such boozy gangs before (through jobs I worked or social groups when I was younger) but for me in my final years of drinking it largely went on at home alone – night after night.
+No I didn't, because at the time I was getting sober I wasn't in a big gang of boozy mates going out and getting pissed all the time.
+I had been in such boozy gangs before (through jobs I worked or social groups when I was younger), but toward the end of my drinking I largely did it at home alone.
+Night after night after night.

 Sad is how I feel when I think about all the other women and men who are still doing this.
-There are hundreds and hundreds of people still drinking in this way I reckon.
-In their houses on their sofas behind closed doors.
+There are hundreds and hundreds of people still drinking in this way.
+In their houses, on their sofas, behind closed doors.

-I know how how awful it feels at the end of the night and in the morning when you are living this way.
+I know how how awful it feels at the end of the night, not to metion the morning after, when you are living this way.
 You feel sloppy, dysfunctional, sick, miserable, and confused.

 Why confused?
 Because we have no-one else to blame.
 It was us taking that first drink in the early evening the night before.
 Despite knowing where that first drink was going to take us, still we slurped it down.
 It enticed us, told us it was going to help us 'relax' and 'escape'.
 Told us we deserved it.
 Told us it was going to HELP our lives for fucks sake.